MSCI-245-342/multiuser-lab-assignment/instructions.md

 Sometimes it can be super nice to use Rails scaffolding and create a bunch of code quickly that we then go and customize to our needs.
 Users are basically the same as a resource, and the basic scaffolding makes sense except we'll want to modify the routes a bit for naming convienence.

 ```
-rails generate scaffold User name:string email:string
+rails generate scaffold User name:string email:string --no-fixture
 ```

+The `--no-fixture` option is used to suppress the automatic creation of fixtures, which we are not using.
 In addition to the files you are used to seeing made for a scaffold, with the test framework turned on, we get some additional files made for us:

 ```
 create      test/models/user_test.rb
-create      test/fixtures/users.yml
 create      test/controllers/users_controller_test.rb
 create      test/system/users_test.rb
 ```

-The `test/fixtures/users.yml` file is the automatically generated fixtures for the User model.
-You'll almost always need to edit this file if you use fixtures.
-We're going to ignore it.

 Rails produces tests for the model, the controller, and the "system" that are appropriate for testing the scaffolding code it produced for us.